 Here we see the Prince of Wells, Edward VII, and Sir Winston Churchill enjoying a bottle of Perrier.

 The competitors just didn’t have the sparkle they were looking for – but PERRIER® did.
 In 1908 at the Franco-British Exhibition, PERRIER® lived up to its elite image by winning the Grand Prix des Eaux Minérales Vente de l'Année, after selling 5 million bottles in England and its colonies.
 Yet the so French bubbles were still better known in London, Delhi, and Singapore and were not yet champs...Élysée in Paris – a paradoxical situation that would soon change.

 In 1906 Sir John Harmsworth was in a car accident that left him paralyzed.
 Legend has it that during his rehabilitation, he was given weights, indian clubs, which inspired the pear shape of the PERRIER® bottle.

 A Water Like No Other

 It was time to break the French market like a tasty baguette – full force, but with a sophisticated touch.
 To do so, the Vergèze bottling plant went all out by reorganizing itself and doubling in size, all while promoting Perrier’s classy image as the champagne of table waters.
-The carbonated mineral water soon became synonymous with elegance, joy, and celebration in France.
-All these characteristics were one of a kind for carbonated mineral water, and ultimately what led the little green bottle to break through its homeland’s tough crust.
+The sparkling water soon became synonymous with elegance, joy, and celebration in France.
+All these characteristics were one of a kind for natural spring water, and ultimately what led the little green bottle to break through its homeland’s tough crust.